jasirkonnola/jasirkonnola/README.md

-## Hey there! 👋
+# Hey there! 👋

-I'm Jasir, an aspiring software developer based in Kerala, India.
+I'm [Jasir](https://github.com/jasirkonnola), an MCA student based in Kerala, India.

 I build things at the intersection of web development and machine learning.

-If there's a problem to solve, chances are I'll spin up a Django app or train a model to crack it.
+If there's a real-world problem to solve, chances are I'll build a Django app or train a model to crack it.

-My main tech stack is **Python, Django, and Bootstrap** — with **Scikit-learn, Pandas, and NumPy** for everything ML-related.
+My main tech stack is Python, Django, and Bootstrap.
+My favorite tools are VS Code, PyCharm, and Git/GitHub.

-My favorite tools are **VS Code**, **PyCharm**, and **Git/GitHub** for keeping it all together.

-I've got a couple of projects I'm proud of, but my favorite is **EduMentor** — a full academic Q&A platform with role-based access and moderation tools — closely followed by my **RAG-based AI Chatbot**, which answers questions straight from your documents using retrieval-augmented generation.
+I've got a couple of pinned projects, but my favorite is the [RAG-Based AI Chatbot](https://github.com/jasirkonnola/Main_Project).

-I'm currently pursuing my **MCA**, and outside of coursework I'm deep in machine learning — from regression and NLP to deploying models on AWS SageMaker.
+I'm currently pursuing my MCA, and outside of coursework I'm deep in machine learning — from regression and NLP to deploying models on AWS SageMaker.

+If you want to see more of what I've built, check out [EduMentor](https://github.com/jasirkonnola/EduMentor)!

 **Fun Facts:**

 - I'm fluent in English and Malayalam
+- AWS SageMaker, Comprehend, and Rekognition are part of my regular toolkit
 - I'd rather debug code than sit through small talk
-- AWS SageMaker, Comprehend, and Rekognition are part of my regular toolkit
-- I genuinely enjoy turning a vague problem into working software

-**Hobbies:** exploring ML research, building side projects, and constantly tweaking my dev setup
+- **Hobbies:** machine learning, side projects, tweaking my dev setup

-📫 Reach me: jasirhassan.894315@gmail.com | [LinkedIn](https://www.linkedin.com/in/jasir-konnola/)